aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/code128-card/_index.md

 ## **Advantages and Limitations**
 Among linear symbologies, Code 128 allows generating the most compact labels with large data density.
 The amount of input information to be encoded can be varied depending on business needs thus allowing users to create barcodes taking very small space.
 This symbology provides instruments to ensure data integrity through parity bit checks and checksum controls.

-Code 128 includes four different bar sizes, and therefore, it requires high-quality printers to print out labels.
+Code 128 utilizes four different bar sizes, and therefore, it requires high-quality printers to print out labels.
 Dot matrix and ink-jet printers are not applicable to print out such barcodes; flexographic printing on corrugated cardboards is not supported as well.

 ## **Aspose Samples for Code 128 Generation and Recognition**
 ### **Generation Code Samples**